Autumn is the perfect time for lawn care.

 Prefer to keep your lawn level?
 There’s still plenty of scope to do something creative.
 With some proper lawn care, your lawn should look lush and plentiful, so how about making use of all that healthy growth by mowing a pattern into it.
 The ‘Jubilee Lawn’ above is a stylised, yet naturalistic Union Jack design, which our team keep looking smart by closely cutting sharp, straight diagonal pathways through grass allowed to grow long, but you could utilise circular shapes mown into ornamental grasses for sitting and enjoying watching the long grasses shift and sway in the wind.

 Inspired to create a more artful lawned landscape?
 We’d love to hear your thoughts for your garden.
-Please get in touch with us here.
+Get in touch with us today.